 By Jo Anderson.
 Last Updated 1st February 2024.
 Welcome to this case study covering medical negligence payouts for nerve damage.
 In it, we describe how a sciatic nerve damage settlement was arrived at for a case involving a young girl.
 We also look at what the sciatica compensation amount included, and explain why the average payout for sciatica would not give you the amount you could receive in sciatic nerve damage compensation.
 Further to this, we look at other reasons you might ask about the average payout for nerve damage.
 This could include instances where you’ve suffered nerve damage as a car accident injury.
 Therefore, we also provide car accident settlement examples too.

-A young girl has recently been awarded £400,000 compensation for a damaged sciatic nerve.
+The case study in this guide is about a young girl who was awarded £400,000 compensation for a damaged sciatic nerve.
 Following an operation to remove her colon, to deal with another medical condition, she was left, in the same position, for over 16 hours.
 Once the sedation wore off and she awoke fully she realised that it was very difficult to walk and there was numbness in her left leg.

 The case showed that the damaged sciatic nerve was caused by negligence of the nursing staff who should’ve turned the girl at regular intervals while the effects of sedation were wearing off.
 The hospital denied these claims and it was the job of the personal injury solicitor to prove how the sciatic nerve lesion had occurred and how the hospital was to blame.